Tag Archives: Daniel Fernando

 Barber's Tales

-Newly widowed Malou, played by Eugene Domingo, suddenly finds herself manning the town’s only barbershop, which has been with his husband’s family for generations.
+Recently widowed Malou, portrayed by Eugene Domingo, unexpectedly finds herself running the sole barbershop in town, a business that has been in her husband’s family for generations.

 Rating: 8/10